Applicant Tracking Systems and Your Resume

 Nearly every employer in Silicon Valley uses some form of recruiting technology or applicant tracking system (ATS) these days.
-When you apply for a job online your resume is scored through the ATS prior to a human reviewing it.
+When you apply online, your resume is scored through the ATS before human reviews it.
 Often times this can be a source of frustration for job applicants who have poorly written and formatted resumes or resumes without properly optimized keywords.

-If your application to interview ratio is low your resume may be to blame.
-It is important that you write your resume using keywords with an applicant tracking system in mind.
+If your application to interview ratio is low, your resume may be to blame.
+You must write your resume using keywords with an applicant tracking system in mind.

 Here's what happens when you send in your resume:

-- Your resume is run through a parser, which removes the styling from the resume and breaks the text down into recognized words or phrases.
+- Your resume runs through a parser, which removes the styling from the resume and breaks the text down into recognized words or phrases.